-On position Check (C) the instrument is set up for the initial mains voltage adjustment, also on the same position the Tester is suitably connected for the cold electrode leakage
+On position Check (C) the instrument is set up for the initial mains voltage adjustment, also on the same position the Tester is suitably connected for the cold electrode leakage test, to which we have already referred.

 At the Check (H) position of the switch, the valve is automatically tested for electrode leakage, with the heater hot, between the cathode and heater strapped, and all other electrodes.